If you feel like a salad and he feels like a burrito, don't worry! This taco night strategy is a win win when you're

-The next day, I made tacos for lunch and the following day, we added potatoes and eggs for some breakfast burritos. (pictured below).
+The next day, I made tacos for lunch, and the following day, we added potatoes and eggs to make breakfast burritos. (pictured below).
 Over the weekend, I used up the last of the pico de gallo to make migas.

 I’ve listed all of these components in the recipe below – use it as a template and adjust quantities to suit your own family’s needs.
 If you want the taco “meat” to last all week, double it!
-And as always, feel free to riff off of these ingredients.
-Add rice to make burrito bowls or switch up the veggie situation – one night we poured the cilantro sauce over black bean and brown rice bowls with grilled broccoli.
+Add rice to make burrito bowls or switch up the veggie situation – roasted sweet potatoes, butternut squash, and cauliflower, pickled jalapeños, and pickled red onions would all be fantastic in this mix.